 Cycling to Endowment Success

-Once upon a time…an incredible church in a beautiful neighborhood in the bustling city of Austin, TX raised $860,000 for their endowment by riding their bikes…the end.
+Once upon a time… an incredible church in a beautiful neighborhood in the bustling city of Austin, Texas raised $860,000 for their endowment by riding their bikes… the end.

 Raising $860,000 for an endowment in less than a year sounds like a fairy tale to most churches, but for Saint John’s UMC in Austin, not only was it a true story, it was a beautiful reminder of what is possible when an entire congregation engages in ministry.

-At the end of their campaign, they had raised $860,000 in gifts to the endowment, including the match.
+At the end of their campaign, they had raised and matched $860,000 in gifts to the endowment.